tassock/ruby_4_live/README.md

 ## Usage ##

-Creating a new LiveSet scans the live set for the ID's of every Track, Device, ClipSlot and Clip 'LiveObject':
+Creating a new LiveSet scans the live set for the ID's of every Track, Device, DeviceParameter, ClipSlot and Clip 'LiveObject':

 	>  require 'live_api'
 	=> true